|The Victory-I knows how to take a more flattering profile picture. Take note, Victory-II.|

 Basic usage recommendations

 Deployment weights heavily on how useful a VSD is going to be before it even activates.
 Good deployment is important for every ship, but the worse a ship's speed and maneuverability, the more important deployment is because you have less capability to "fix" a deployment mistake.
-Given the VSD has the worst speed and maneuverability in the game, deployment is the most important for it.
+Given the VSD has the worst speed and maneuverability in the game, your deployment decisions with it are extremely important.
 With that said, VSDs like to be deployed near the edges of the board where getting around them is more difficult - going around the "far side" that takes you closer to the edge of the board requires some additional effort from the initial deployment and will usually keep the flanker in the VSD's front arc for a turn or two while doing so.
 Going around the "near side" will usually mean running right into the guns of whichever ship you have deployed further in, perhaps another VSD!
 Speaking of which...

 Navigate constantly unless you have something better to do.
 Remember those speed chart problems I mentioned earlier?
 Maneuverability in particular is a huge problem for VSDs and by using Navigate commands to increase your yaw (and change speed when necessary) you are doubling your yaw.
 The significance of doubling your yaw cannot be overstated and it helps the VSD keep its front arc on targets and to some extent avoid trouble.
 I encourage you to think of it this way: if you use a Navigate command to keep a target in your front arc when you otherwise would not have been able to do so, you just used a better Concentrate Fire command - at full dice range, you get twice the dice from a front arc attack vs. a side arc attack and even at red dice range you get 1 more dice overall, the same as Concentrate Fire but much more likely to be in a situation where enemy attacks are directed at the front hull zone where you can redirect more effectively (to either of your 3 shield sides).